thelazyone/3d-external-visualizer/README.md

 Currently the sending is done through a VERY basic json format.
 It's not optimized and it could be serialized in binary, but as a PoC it's already something.

 ## Next Steps:
 * Implementing a RUST library that does the same of the python one.
+[IN PROGRESS]
+* Find a faster way to have a real time update.
+Simple solution: not closing the server, but having it running async instead. :D
 * Test some heavier loads
 * Connect the RUST library with https://github.com/dima634/baby_shark and see the update in mesh real-time without the need of an intermediate file being written.
+* Similarly, after re-writing Lazy-Tree (https://github.com/thelazyone/lazy-tree) using the visualizer for it.